tatchi/ReasonDojoAlicante/README.md

 - Implement the following api: `<Button text="Start game!" />`

+**TODO: We should indicate to render the button within the app.re**

 ```reason

 /* Button.re */
 let make = (~text, _children) => {
     ...component,